zincsabian/PrivateAssistantLite/README.md

 You can replace it with any suitable large model by simply modifying the ``self.llm`` part in ``pipeline.py``.

+It’s important to note that the context length of the model is crucial during multi-turn conversations.

 ## TODO

 1. Instead of conducting a full web search using Google, searching on a few specific professional websites.